monemati/multiuav-gazebo-simulation/README.md

 ## Installation
 ### Ubuntu
-I used Ubuntu 20.04 inside a Virtual Machine (VM).
+Ubuntu 20.04 inside a Virtual Machine (VM) used in this tutorial.

 ### ROS
 The ROS noetic is used in this tutorial.
-You can use step below to installed it:
+You can use steps below to install it:
 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
 sudo apt install curl